helgoboss/helgobox/doc/user-guide.md

     project.
 - **Track anchor:** If you select a concrete track, another dropdown will appear to the right of the track dropdown.
 It lets you choose how ReaLearn will identify your track.
-  - **ID:** Refers to the track by its unique ID (the default).
+  - **By ID:** Refers to the track by its unique ID (the default).
 Choose this if you want ReaLearn to always control this very particular track even in case you move it somewhere else or rename it.
 Please note that it's *not possible* with this setting to create a ReaLearn preset that is reusable among different projects.
 Because a track ID is globally unique, even across projects.
 That also means it doesn't make sense to use this setting in a ReaLearn monitoring FX instance.
-  - **Name:** Refers to the track by its name.
+  - **Ny name:** Refers to the track by its name.
 In case there are multiple tracks with the same name, it will always prefer the first one.
 This will allow you to use one ReaLearn preset across multiple projects that have similar naming schemes, e.g. as monitoring FX.
-  - **Position:** Refers to the track by its position in the track list.
+  - **By position:** Refers to the track by its position in the track list.
 This will allow preset reuse as well.
-  - **ID or name:** This refers to the track by its unique ID with its name as fallback.
+  - **By ID or name:** This refers to the track by its unique ID with its name as fallback.
 This was the default behavior for ReaLearn versions up to 1.11.0 and is just kept for compatibility reasons.
 - **Track must be selected:** If checked, this mapping will be active only if the track set in _Track_ is currently selected.
 Of course, this doesn't have any effect if latter is